 Practical lessons combine teacher-led technique sessions and student-led choreography, as well as opportunities to work with industry professionals.
 Theory lessons are interactive and incorporate a range of teaching and learning methods, such as group discussion, presentations, and workshops to enable students to study in a creative and holistic learning environment.

-Another significant part of students’ learning experience is to watch Dance performances in live settings at well-known venues such as; Sadler’s Wells, The Place, The Point, and The Mayflower.
-These experiences aim to enhance students’ learning experience, as well as developing and expanding relevant knowledge.
+Another significant part of your learning experience is to watch dance performances in live settings at well-known venues such as; Sadler’s Wells, The Place, The Point, and The Mayflower.
+These experiences aim to enhance tour learning experience, as well as developing and expanding relevant knowledge.